UWPCE-PythonCert/PythonCertDevel/source/modules/Strings.rst

   f"some text: {expression}"

-`expression` is any valid python expression(remember that an expression is a combination of values and operators and names that produces a value).
+`expression` is any valid python expression (remember that an expression is a combination of values and operators and names that produces a value).

 The expression is evaluated, and then, if it is not a string, it is converted to one, so it's really::

   f"some text: {str(expression)}"

-Let's see how that works in practice:
+Let's see how this works in practice:

 .. code-block:: ipython